Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Data Collection

-Three acA2040-35gc Basler GigE cameras (3.2MP, Angle of View: $79.0^\circ$ horizontal, $59.4^\circ$ vertical) were located on the roof, covering a horizontal field of view of approximately $200^\circ$, as shown in Figure ~\ref{fig:chfov}.
+Three acA2040-35gc Basler GigE cameras (3.2MP, Angle of View: $79.0^\circ$ horizontal, $59.4^\circ$ vertical) were located on the roof, covering a horizontal field of view of approximately $200^\circ$, as shown in Fig.~\ref{fig:chfov}.
 The cameras were configured to acquire 10 frames per second according to an external 10Hz signal (trigger) generated by the synchronization box.
-The camera perspective from the installed sensors did not encompass the rear side of the vehicle, as a dedicated parking assistance system (based on ultrasound sensors and a low-resolution camera) was already integrated into the car.
-This information was communicated through the vehicle data bus.